 Transitioning From No Gi into MMA

-One of the most recent and notably No Gi experts that has successfully transitioned to MMA is Garry Tonon.
+One of the most recent and notable No Gi experts that have successfully transitioned to MMA is Garry Tonon.

-Part of the Danaher Death Squad, he has won titles at ADCC submission wrestling championship, IBJJF World and Pan American championships.
+Part of the Danaher Death Squad, he has won titles at the ADCC submission wrestling championship, IBJJF World, and Pan American championships.

-Now he is 6-1 in ONE Championship with 5 out of 6 fights being finishes.
+Now he is 6-1 in ONE Championship with 5 out of 6 fights being finished.

 Besides the clothing and grip aspects that we covered earlier, the pace of the fight is a lot faster in No Gi.

-The reason for this is without the Gi, there are less ways to be held or stalled, and it's a lot easier to break the grip of your opponent when they have to rely on pure strength and stamina over the course of a match.
+The reason for this is without the Gi, there are fewer ways to be held or stalled, and it's a lot easier to break the grip of your opponent when they have to rely on pure strength and stamina throughout a match.